kevinci-03/Writeups/Pico/First-Grep/First-Grep.md

     there was any human readable code and it looked like a bunch of gibberish.
 ![Output](./cat-file.png)

-2. I then decided to use the 'grep' command as that was stated in the challenge and maybe I had to use it somnehow but I also realized I can run
+2. Since the challenge mentioned the use of 'grep' command, I figured it might be a good idea to make use of it somehow.
+That is when I realized that I could search specifically for the flag format using the following command, which ended up giving me the flag.
     - 'grep "picoCTF{" file' since this is the format of the flags for picoCTF
 ![Output](./grep.png)